Biopsy and Freezing and Surgery? Oh My!

 Once I got to work, I did some quick research on cyrosurgery (or cyrotherapy).
 What I learned about the process is that it is used more often for actinic keratoses (precancerous areas) than for actual skin cancer.
 However, a doctor may decide to use cyrosurgery for cancerous areas for various reasons, including if there are multiple areas to be need treated or if it’s a first time that skin cancer has appeared in that particular area.
 Once treated, the area will then form a scab, and should then heal within three to six weeks.1

-Even though I wasn’t expecting to have cyrosurgery done today, it sounds like my doctor made the right call.
+Even though I wasn’t expecting to have cyrosurgery done that day, it sounds like my doctor made the right call.
 And the good news?
-By having two quick procedures this morning, I’m still winning this skin cancer battle!
+By having two quick procedures that morning, I was still winning this skin cancer battle!

 Join the conversation